 Owned media is the stuff you fully control or could control if you wanted.

 - User-generated content (if licensed correctly)

-Note: Read a bit more about analytics and compare it to other parts of the stack in our Marketing Stack Explainer.
+Note: Read a bit more about the channels and compare them to other parts of the Stack in our Marketing Stack Explorer.